 We envision a site that includes:

 - The Heritage Circle: Outdoor space for powwows and other experiences that help visitors understand Anishinaabek culture, both past and present;

 - Expanded information on early French life at the Straits at the Father Marquette National Memorial;

 - The Learning Commons: A gathering place for interpretation, workshops and classes, and conversation;

 - Indoor and outdoor interpretative and recreational experiences that complement local museums and other cultural opportunities;

 - Hiking and biking trails connected to the Iron Belle and North Country Scenic Trails and the St. Ignace and US-2 business districts.

-The collaborative held an open house to share the draft site plan on June 18, 2019.
-The documents shared during the open house included a vision statement and site analysis, in addition to the draft site plan.
+The collaborative held an open house to share the master plan on June 18, 2019.
+The documents shared during the open house included a vision statement and site analysis, in addition to the site plan.
 One aerial photograph of the site and four sketches of the proposed site improvements were also included.
 The documents are available for download in PDF format:

 - Vision Statement and Site Photos